FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Building Serverless Services

 \section{Building Serverless Services}

-We now discuss the main issues we encountered while building FaasKeeper and highlight the limitations of serverless in its current form.
-We collect several requirements that cloud providers could easily support and pave the way for future improvements.
-They would make complex systems such as \toolname{} more efficient and serverless services in general more performant --- simplifying their implementation and increasing adoption.
-We finally discuss how well these requirements are supported in current cloud architectures.
+In the following section, we address the primary challenges encountered during the development of \toolname{} and highlight the current limitations of serverless technology.
+We compile a set of requirements cloud providers could easily support and pave the way for future improvements.
+They would make complex serverless systems more efficient and performant, simplifying their implementation and increasing adoption.
+In particular, they would allow \toolname{} to match ZooKeeper's performance when using off-the-shelf cloud services.
+We finally discuss how well these requirements are supported in research and emerging cloud architectures.